tora0515/HAHA/deployments.md

 ### Notes:

-- This contract was fully tested for functionality, error handling, and edge cases before deployment.
+- Fully tested for functionality, error handling, and edge cases before deployment.
 - Adjustments were made to error messages to enhance clarity for the community.
+- Supports time-based health and happiness decay mechanisms with capped sleep decay, cooldowns, and enhanced error handling for HAHA token transactions.

+---

 ## Soneium Deployments